 Neuro-oncology treatment options

-Different types of treatment are available for patients with brain tumors.
+Different types of treatments are available for patients with brain tumors.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.

 Surgery is used, when possible, to treat adult brain tumor.
 The tumor is first diagnosed and next removed in surgery.
 If a brain tumor is suspected, a biopsy is done by removing part of the skull and using a needle to remove a sample of the brain tissue.
 A pathologist views the tissue under a microscope to look for cancer cells.
 If cancer cells are found, the doctor will remove as much tumor as safely possible during the same surgery.
 An MRI may then be done to determine if any cancer cells remain after surgery.
 Tests are also done to find out the grade of the tumor.